alecthegeek/vale-tutorial/content/rst_example.rst

 and these notes are brief, so links to more complete material are provided.

-Note: This content is written in British English
+Note: This content is written in Australian English

 .. raw:: html